john-data-chen/meta-little-lemon/README.md

 - Followed the design and implementation of the UX UI
 - Added appropriate accessibility tags
 - Added unit tests
-  -- Only Header and Footer have test cases
-  -- There is not enough to write all test cases for a short time, please let me pass!
 - Added the validation of booking form
-  -- Date should be the same as your device (default and not validated) -- Time should be the 2 hours later from the hour you check the form (default and not validated) -- First Name, Last Name, Email are validated by Formik and Yup packages
 - Added the semantics and responsiveness of the web
 - Project are pushed to Github.

+## Before you start

+- Only Header and Footer have test cases. (there is not enough to write all test cases for a short time, please let me pass!)
+- Date in booking form should be the same as your device (default and not validated)
+- Time in booking form should be the 2 hours later from the hour you check the form (default and not validated)
+- First Name, Last Name, Email in booking form are validated by Formik and Yup packages

 ## Available commands and pages